List of the first women ordained as priests in the Church of England in 1994

-On 12 March 1994, the first 32 women were ordained as Church of England priests.
+On 12 March 1994, 32 women were ordained as Church of England priests for the first time in history.
 The service was officiated by Bishop Barry Rogerson at Bristol Cathedral.

 Rogerson ordained the women in alphabetical order, so Angela Berners-Wilson was the very first woman to be ordained.

 The youngest woman to be ordained was Karen MacKinnon at age 30, with Jean Kings being the second youngest.
 The oldest was 69.

 In 2004 the tenth anniversary of the ordinations was celebrated at Bristol Cathedral and, by then, one of the priests had died and 14 had retired.

 The 32 women ordained on the day were (list copied from the order of service):